-Rushmoor Local Plan: a development plan document which guides the location, scale and type of future development in Rushmoor up to 2032 and provides detailed development management policies to be used in determining planning applications.
-The Local Plan was adopted on 21st February 2019.
+Rushmoor Local Plan: a development plan document that guides the location, scale and type of future development in Rushmoor up to 2032 and which provides detailed development management policies to be used in determining planning applications.
+The Rushmoor Local Plan was adopted on 21 February 2019.

-Setting of a heritage asset is defined in the NPPF Glossary as: 'the surroundings in which a heritage asset is experienced.
+Setting of a heritage asset: defined by the National Planning Policy Framework Glossary as 'the surroundings in which a heritage asset is experienced.
 Its extent is not fixed and may change as the asset and its surroundings evolve.
 Elements of a setting may make a positive or negative contribution to the significance of an asset, may affect the ability to appreciate that significance or may be neutral'.

-Significance is defined in the NPPF Glossary as: 'the value of a heritage asset to this and future generations because of its heritage interest.
+Significance: defined by the National Planning Policy Framework Glossary as 'the value of a heritage asset to this and future generations because of its heritage interest.
 The interest may be archaeological, architectural, artistic or historic.
 Significance derives not only from a heritage asset's physical presence, but also from its setting'.